loutron000/loutron-web/README.md

 ## 🧠 Purpose

 This project is part of my journey to becoming a web developer.
-It serves as both a learning project and a starting point for building online presence for businesses like:
+It serves as both a learning project and a starting point for building online presence.

-> **Ugande and Sons** – A computer shop where people can:
-> - Print documents
-> - Type assignments
-> - Edit texts
-> - Book job appointments (soon online)

----

 ## 🛠️ Technologies Used